mtinti/docker_data_analysis/README.md

 docker run -p 8888:8888 -v $(pwd):/app --rm biojupyter
 ```

-You can open and run the included test.ipynb notebook to verify that
+- You can open and run the included nbs/00_test.ipynb notebook to verify
-rpy2 is working correctly.
-This notebook demonstrates calling R
+  that rpy2 is working correctly.
+- This notebook demonstrates calling R functions from Python and passing
-functions from Python and passing data between the two languages.
+  data between the two languages.

-Note: The environment is configured with no password or token for
-simplicity.

 ### With Custom Port